openwares/kong-plugin-jwt-claims-to-headers/README.md

 ## Installation

 The [setup](#setup) section describes the recommended installation method.
-The methods below describe 1. manually installing the plugin, 2. validating the that the plugin was installed properly, and 3. uninstalling the plugin
+The sub-sections below describe 1. manually installing the plugin, 2. validating the that the plugin was installed properly, and 3. uninstalling the plugin

 ### Manual install